esteeschwarz/SPUND-LX/psych/HA/paper/methods-ul.md

 5. **conclusion:** if we for our linear regression use a (base) formula like `distance ~ corpus ` , a continuos `embed_score` predictor between `-1 and 1` should correlate positive with the estimates for `dist` if applied correctly, nestcepas?

 ### caveats
 Since devising the word embed score does take much computing ressources we had a script run on a server that solves the computing.
 But the first essai to integrate the new var into the evaluation model failed due to levels \< 2.
 Why?
-Because in the beginning we ran the script just over a few chunks of the complete url ranges in the corpus[^2] and that is sorted after target,[^3] we did not compute any values for the reference corpus.
+Because in the beginning we ran the script just over a few chunks of the complete url ranges in the corpus[^3] and that is sorted after target,[^4] we did not compute any values for the reference corpus.
 So we learned this way again on linear regression models which require that a variable has more than one level (which would not be the case if the lmer() function excludes all NA rows: there would be no observations left with target=ref since all its embed.score values are NA and so all target.ref rows will be removed during regression.)
 The issue is solved since we found a ressource saving method of computing the embed scores with a local instance of ollama that provides an API to use the model.

+[^1]:	which can be considered as a control condition as it should naturally allow wider distances between the following noun and the reference than all other conditions.

-[^1]:	only according to the LLM training data, which is still a blackbox
+[^2]:	only according to the LLM training data, which is still a blackbox

-[^2]:	to spare ressources
+[^3]:	to spare ressources

-[^3]:	where "obs" comes first
+[^4]:	where "obs" comes first